wacncontent/CustomizeTool/output/articles/redis-cache/cache-web-app-arm-with-redis-cache-provision.md

 ### Redis Cache

-Creates the Azure Redics Cache that is used with the web app.
+Creates the Azure Redis Cache that is used with the web app.
 The name of the cache is specified in the **redisCacheName** parameter.

 The template creates the cache in the same location as the web app, which is recommended for best performance.